 I think just about everyone has, by this point, considered creating their own video content for YouTube.
 It’s a great way to put yourself out there and be heard; to share your ideas, thoughts, and experiences.
 Everyone has an interest, a talent, a hobby, or a profession that can lend itself to helping others on the other side of the screen know more about it.
 You may wonder why anyone out there would care, but the truth is there isn’t anything you could hold an interest for or knowledge in that wouldn’t be a curiosity or passion for someone else.

 Creating video content for YouTube is also a great way to generate traffic for your website or business, since practically everyone uses the platform in one way or another.
 Keyword searching through Google as well as through YouTube can bring viewers to your content, which can help you to build an audience and lead to more traffic to your other sites.
 The ability to monetize video content is an additional component that attracts people to the design.
 It’s certainly worth the time to look into if you work from home, have a blog, or are engaged in any work that requires a social component.

-Up till now, I’ve only used my channel to share private videos.
+Up till now, I’ve only used my channel to share some audio-books and a few moving images for this site.
 However, I would like to do more with it.
 The main thing that keeps me only thinking about it is that the video capturing and editing process can take quite a bit of time and I tend to be a perfectionist.
-When I do it, I will want to give it my all.
+When I do it, I want to give it my all.
 So for now, it’s more about trying to figure out how I will make the time for it.
-And also, what on Earth to start with…
+And also, figuring out the direction I want to take it in.

 So, how about it?
 Do you have a YouTube Channel or do you have an idea for one?
 Is YouTube your first stop to learn about something your curious about?
 What are your favorite channels to visit there?